nicoleontech/task-management-api/README.md

 # task-management-api

 This is the backend rest api of a task management application.
-It is built with spring-boot and uses Postgresql and the server stub was generated using OpenAPI Generator via its Maven plugin.
+It is built with spring-boot, uses Postgresql as a database and the server stub was generated using OpenAPI Generator via its Maven plugin.

 ## How to set-up the needed dependencies